 Why Create a Will Without a Lawyer?

 First and foremost, cost savings are a significant motivator.
-Hiring an attorney to draft a will can be expensive, especially for those with relatively straightforward estates.
+Hiring a paralegal to draft a will can be expensive, especially for those with relatively straightforward estates.
 Additionally, numerous online resources allow individuals to create a will without the guidance of a legal professional.
 Moreover, many find the sense of autonomy gained through this do-it-yourself approach appealing.

 However, it’s crucial to recognize the potential pitfalls of self-drafting a will.
 Inaccuracies might lead to disputes among beneficiaries.
 Furthermore, navigating complex legal jargon and understanding specific state requirements can be challenging.
 Ultimately, consulting a legal professional is recommended for those with sizable estates.